ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-03-tools-II.md

 >       return      37+-a[42-a :  y*3]
 >    ```
 >
+> 1. Ensure that you have activated your "course" conda environment using the
+> selector in the bottom panel of VS Code
+> 1. Open Settings
+>   - macOS via `⌘ + ,` or menus: **Code > Preferences > Settings**
+>   - Windows/Linux via `Ctrl + ,` or menus: **File > Preferences > Settings**
+> 1. Search for "python formatting provider" and choose "black"
+> 1. Search for "format on save" and check the box to enable
+> 1. Save the file again: it should be reformatted automagically
 > 1. Now paste the code again but before saving delete a ':' somewhere.
 When
 >    saving, the code will likely not format.
 It is syntactically invalid.
 >    The formatter cannot make sense of the code and thus can't format it.